 Can we visit your home and see your puppies and breeding dogs?

 Is my puppy spayed/neutered prior to my adopting him/her?

 We feel this is in the best interest of the both the male and female dog and a very healthy option.
 Your vet may disagree with this stance and we encourage you to find a vet that will honor this policy prior to even receiving your puppy.
-For all of these reasons we have adopted the policy to set the timing for the spay/neuter at or before 8 months of age.
+For all of these reasons we have adopted the policy to set the timing for the spay/neuter at or before 6 months of age.
+For any standard size males we do adjust this time period to allow more time for testosterone to help grow their joints, but for any puppy expected to be less than 50 lbs we stick to our strict policy of 6 months.
+This policy is non-negotiable and something we will enforce.
 We have had many puppies over the years (over 1,000 over the time of Mountain View Labradoodles) and we work with countless breeders with similar experience.
 We have not ever seen any negative consequences to having our dogs spayed/neutered by this age and believe it truly is in the best interest of the dog and owner.
-This is a non-negotiable part of our contract and will not alter our stance based on a vet’s opinion that is treating your puppy.
+This is a non-negotiable part of our contract and we will not alter our stance based on a vet’s opinion that is treating your puppy.

 |Small/Miniature:||Weight: Female – 20-30 pounds; Male – 25-35 pounds.

 |Medium:||Weight: Female – 30-45 pounds; Male – 35-50 pounds.